lizzybit/Formula1/README.md

 It is important to note that some of the circuits listed in the table are no longer in use, such as the Circuit de Nevers Magny-Cours in France and the Indianapolis Motor Speedway in the USA.
 This is why older drivers have achieved some of the fastest laps is not necessarily because they were better drivers, but because they had the opportunity to set those times on tracks that are no longer used in Formula One or have undergone significant changes over the years.</p>

-## 9. Analyzing Data to Find Determine if Higher Altitude Cause More Engine Failures?
+## 9. Analyzing Data to Find Determine if Higher Altitude Cause More Engine Failures
 <p align = "justify">
 At higher altitudes, air is less dense, which means that less air flows through the radiators and intake valves to cool the engine and brakes.
 Additionally, engines require oxygen to ignite combustion, and a lack of it can cause a decrease in performance.
 The main indicators of such conditions are overheating of transmission and engine components.
 The Autódromo Hermanos Rodríguez, where the Mexican GP takes place, is located at an elevation of 2227 meters above sea level, making it significantly higher than any other track on the F1 calendar. </p>